 California railroads are, in a nutshell, entirely in a class by themselves.
 While the state was late in being accessed by the nation’s ever growing rail grid (it’s first railroad did not appear until the 1850s although much of this is due to the then territory’s obscurity, until the Gold Rush of the 1840s changed everything) compared to states like New York, Maryland, and Pennsylvania all of whom had over 300 miles of trackage by 1840.
 Of course, it did not take long for California to catch up!
 After the Gold Rush and completion of the Transcontinental Railroad, California's railroads exploded to over 2,000 miles by 1880 and today remains one of the top railroad states in the country with key main lines crisscrossing the state carrying both passengers, daily commuters, and plenty of freight.

-California railroads have their official beginning in 1856 when the Sacramento Valley Railroad completed its 22-mile line connecting Sacramento with Folsom, California.
+Standard-gauge railroads in California have their official beginning in 1856 when the Sacramento Valley Railroad completed its 22-mile line connecting Sacramento with Folsom, California.
 However, it was the completion of the Transcontinental Railroad in 1869 between the Central Pacific (which would become part of the Southern Pacific) and Union Pacific that actually kicked off the state’s explosion of railroads and more importantly, its economy, as people began flocking to California in droves.
 The Central Pacific Railroad got its start by the Pacific Railroad Act of 1862, created by Congress and signed into law by President Lincoln.

 The CP was planned by Theodore Judah and financed by what became known as the "Big Four"; Leland Stanford, Collis Huntington, Charles Crocker, and Mark Hopkins.
 The railroad began construction in 1863 and the rest, as they say, is history.
 By 1880, eleven years after the completion of the transcontinental line California featured a staggering 2,185 route miles of railroads!
 Today, the state holds over 6,000 miles of trackage with much of it concentrated around the its ten largest cities (the rest of which mostly fans outward north, south, east, and west in the way of key main lines).

 By the early 20th century California was booming and so were its railroads.
 In all the state would find itself home to some of the most legendary and celebrated Class I railroads of all time.
 These include names like the Union Pacific, Western Pacific, Santa Fe, and Southern Pacific.
 Of all these classic systems, the Southern Pacific stands far above the rest as it completely dominated California.
-The “Espee” is as synonymous with the Golden State as the Pennsylvania Railroad is with the State of Pennsylvania.
+The “Espee” is as synonymou with the Golden State as the Pennsylvania Railroad is with the State of Pennsylvania.

 The SP served every large market in the state and likewise moved about every type of freight imaginable heading east.
 Some of this included things like perishables from the San Joaquin Valley, a once massive operation that provided significant profits for the SP but today is little more than abandoned spur lines and buildings dotting the valley where the railroad used to load and ice its cargo (the service died upon SP’s poor service in the late 1970s which today, while making a small comeback, still almost exclusively relies on trucks to move fresh goods such as lettuce, carrots, and cabbage).